B’nai Mitzvah Program Timeline

 D’var Torah Meeting #2 (of 2) with Rabbi Heaps.
 This second required meeting, for both a parent and student, should take 45 minutes.

 One week before the scheduled meeting with Rabbi Heaps your son or daughter will be asked to submit a draft of their D’var Torah attached as a Microsoft Word document.

 During the meeting with Rabbi Heaps, feedback is provided on the D’var Torah, allowing each student to complete the final version.
 The final draft is re-sent to Rabbi Heaps for final approval and then it is ready to go!
 We recommend each student practice reading it out loud.
 Recording the talk with a video camera (or i-phone) allows them to play it back and see how it looks and sounds.
 Each student will also practice reading the D’var Torah from the bimah during their tutoring sessions with Cantor Friedman or at the Bar or Bat Mitzvah rehearsal.

 Five Weeks Before

-Five weeks before becoming a Bar or Bat Mitzvah, each student transitions from meeting with the tutor to meeting weekly with Adam Kahan.
+Five weeks before becoming a Bar or Bat Mitzvah, each student transitions from meeting with the tutor to meeting weekly with Cantor Friedman.
 These sessions will also be once a week for 30 minutes at Temple Jeremiah and continue for four weeks.
 Sarabeth will work with you to schedule these sessions.

 During this time frame, Cindy will work with your family to determine the specific individuals you want to call to the Bimah for different honors during the service.
 We have many opportunities for non-Jewish family and friends to participate as well.